Chilkat River

 The river was named by the Russians for the Chilkat group of Tlingit, called /t͡ʃiɬqut/ in their own language, who lived in the region.
 The name means "salmon storehouse".

 Near the Chilkat River is the Alaska Chilkat Bald Eagle Preserve, where thousands of bald eagles appear between October and February, to take advantage of late salmon runs.
 Nearby Haines, the nearest town, is the most common organization spot for birdwatchers.

+Threats

+The Chilkat was listed as one of America's Most Endangered Rivers in 2019 and again in 2023 due to threats from the Palmer Project, a proposed underground copper and zinc mine sited upstream from the Tlingit village of Klukwan.
+If built, the project is feared to result in pollution from acidic wastewater laced with heavy metals and hydrocarbons.